Bryan Reynolds Player Props: Pirates vs. Astros

 Bryan Reynolds At The Plate

-- Among qualified hitters in MLB, his batting average ranks seventh, his on-base percentage ranks 37th, and he is second in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 63rd, and he is second in the league in slugging.

-- Reynolds will look to extend his nine-game hitting streak.
-He's batting .450 with two homers in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.